evkx/evkx.github.io/content/models/kia/ev6/EV6_Standard_Range_2WD/_index.md

 A head-up display is an optional system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/kia/ev6/ev6_standard_range_2wd/screens_1_st.jpg" title="Kia EV6 Standard Range 2WD" width="3000" height="2003"  >}}

+### Steering Wheel

+The Kia EV6 Standard Range 2WD is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel features optional integrated heating for added comfort during cold weather.
+It also provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ## Infotainment